infernojs/inferno/README.md

 ## InfernoDOM hooks and events

 Inferno supports many of the basic events upon DOM nodes, such as `onClick`, `onMouseOver` and `onTouchStart`.
-Furthermore, Inferno allows you to inline common hooks onto components and nodes without needing to use `inferno-component` and `refs`.
-For example:
+Furthermore, Inferno allows you to attach common hooks directly onto components and DOM nodes.
+Below is the table of all possible hooks available in `inferno-dom`.

 | Name                      | Triggered when                                                 | Arguments to callback           |
 | -----------               | --------------                                                 | -----------------------         |